sameersaini/react-apps/README.md

 ```

 By default, create react-app will build map files also.
 These map files maps the entire source code and entire original code is
 visible to the client on source inspect in the browser.
-Ideally, in a production env , only mified files should be visible to the
+Ideally, in a production env, only minified files should be visible to the
 client.
 So, to achieve this, I have changed the build script in the package.json file to removed the map files after build creation.

 To run the production server